CSCI1090-S24/ps1/README.md

 * Put your PDF slide in this directory (Part 1)
 * Complete the course survey (Part 2).
 * Post a message on Slack (Part 3).
-* Put the screenshot showing that you installed and can use Anaconda in this directory (Part 5).
+* Put the screenshot showingn that you used the interpreter in IDLE (Part 7)
-* Edit the `ps1.ipynb` file in this directory (Part 6).
+* Edit the `ps1.py` file in this directory (Part 8).
-* Commit this entire directory to GitHub Classroom (Part 7).
+* Commit this entire directory to GitHub Classroom (Part 9).

 **All components of this problem set are due by Friday, January 19, by 11:59pm Boston time.**